rcarmo/azure-stable-diffusion/README.md

 ## Disclaimers

-Keep in mind that this was written for conciseness and ease of experimentation -- this is not meant to be used as a production service.
+Keep in mind that this is not meant to be used as a production service.

 [k3s]: https://github.com/rcarmo/azure-k3s-cluster
 [d]: http://docker.com